Eviction cases in California

 Eviction protections for unpaid rent during COVID

-- Protect some tenants from evictions for COVID-19 rental debt (unpaid rent or other money due under a rental agreement, like parking fees, that came due between March 1, 2020 and September 30, 2021)
+Tenants who owe rent, or other money due under a rental agreement, between March 1, 2020 and September 30, 2021 are protected from eviction if they:

 How the eviction process works